There’s just one way to radically change your behavior: radically change your environment.

 When it comes to reducing friction, the most universal example is to apply the ‘hit the ground running’ mindset to your toughest habits.

 I pack my gym clothes in a bag the night before and place them right next to my door.
 On cold days, I even place my jacket on the counter-top by the door.
-By again designing for laziness, I eliminate all possible excuses by getting things ready when my willpower is high (aka: the night before, when I don’t have to go to the gym).
+By again designing for laziness, I eliminate all possible excuses by getting things ready when my willpower is high.

 Want to floss every day?
 Best to not hide your floss in a cabinet, put it out in where it can’t be missed, such as by your toothbrush.
 Want to stop watching so much TV?
 Take the batteries out of your remote and put them in a kitchen drawer.